ChillFish8/tactix/README.md

 # Tactix
-A work-stealing actor framework for Python built on Tokio.r.
+A work-stealing actor framework for Python built on Tokio.rs.

 The easiest way to understand how Tactix works is think:
 #### asyncio + threading + actors => tactix